ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 in the requirement specification.
 The test suites call the protocol adapter to send and receive message between the protocol adapter and the SUT, and call the SUT control adapter to change the SUT state.
-The test suites consists of a series test cases which are categorized to several scenarios.
+The test suites consists of a series of test cases which are categorized into several scenarios.
 Some test cases rely on a second SUT.
 If the second SUT is not present, then some steps of these test cases will not be run.

 ### MS-OXCFOLD

-Five scenarios are designed to verify the server-side, testable requirements in MS-OXCFOLD test suite.
+The five scenarios are designed to verify the server-side, testable requirements in MS-OXCFOLD test suite.
 The S04\_OperateOnPublicFolder scenario relies on the second SUT.
 It will not be run if the second SUT is not available.
 The following table lists the scenarios designed in